agporto/BioEncoder/README.md

 ```
 ## Visualizations

-This repo is supplied with [bokeh](https://bokeh.org/) PCA and T-SNE visualizations so that you can check embeddings you get after the training.
-To generate the bokeh plot, use:
+This repo is supplied with [interactive](https://bokeh.org/) PCA and T-SNE visualizations so that you can check the embeddings you get after the training.
+To generate the interactive plot, use:
 ```
 python interactive_plots.py --config_name configs/plots/plot_effnetb4_damselfly_stage1.yml
 ```

 ## Custom datasets

-It's fairly easy to adapt this pipeline to custom datasets.
 Simply change the information on the configuration files (e.g., number of classes and dataset directory).
+root_directory